From £254.10 Per Month

 Let's take a look at some of the Audi A3 Cabriolet's pros and cons.

 Rather expensive and boring

 Dainty yet powerful - an oxymoronic description of one of the top-performing and best-selling open-top sports cars.
 The Audi A3 Cabriolet is a flexible and comfortable drive that offers a welcome escape for hard-working professionals and couples to explore the great outdoors with a front-row seat.
-Some of the A3 Cabriolet rivals include the BMW 2 Series Convertible and the Volkswagen Golf Cabriolet.
+Some of the A3 Cabriolet rivals include the BMW 2 Series Convertible and the Mercedes C Class Cabriolet.

 If you're looking to save a bit of money on your running costs, the entry-level 1.4-L engine is a trooper.
 It's mightily efficient thanks to its decent fuel economy and low CO2 emissions.